oe-mirrors/wifi/README.rst

+Wifi module forked and modified for Raspberry Pi 3 .
+Fixes implemented to make it work with Raspbery Pi 3.

+Remove any existing pip installation for this library.
+Use python setup.py install.

+- (jjp) Jeff Pakingan

+---- Previous notes by the original author below ----

 **Note:** This project is unmaintained.
 While I would love to keep up the development on this project, it is difficult for me for several reasons: